CDCgov/cfa-ngm-widget/docs/linear_algebra.md

 ### Disease-free equilibrium but also approaching the stable distribution

 We need the number of generations to be small enough that exponential growth has not depleted a meaningful number of susceptibles, but also large enough that the population-wide reproduction number approaches the dominant eigenvalue of $\mathbf{R}$.

+### Counterexample matrices

+An example of a non-negative, reducible, non-diagonalizable matrix is the "L" matrix:

+$$
+\begin{pmatrix}
+1 & 0 & 0 \\
+1 & 0 & 0 \\
+1 & 1 & 1
+\end{pmatrix}
+$$

+These are curious dynamics:

+- Each infection in subpopulation 1 produces 1 infection in each of the 3 subpopulations.
+- Each infection in subpopulation 2 and 3 produces 1 infection in subpopulation 3.

+This matrix has two distinct eigenvalues: 1 and 0.
+Eigenvalue 1 has two eigenvectors that are multiples of one another: $(0, 0, 1)$ and $(0, 0, -1)$.
+Eigenvalue 0 has eigenvector $(0, \tfrac{1}{2}, -\tfrac{1}{2})$.
+As per the Perron-Frobenius theorem, there is a dominant eigenvalue 1 and dominant eigenvector $(0, 0, 1)$.
+However, because the matrix is reducible, the dominant eigenvalue is not larger than the absolute values of all other eigenvectors.

+Because the matrix is non-diagonalizable, we were not guaranteed that the eigenvectors would form a basis.
+In this particular case, any infection in any subpopulation would indeed lead to dynamics that approach the dominant eigenvalue and eigenvector.

+An example of a non-negative and irreducible matrix with multiple eigenvalues equal to the spectral radius is:

+$$
+\begin{pmatrix}
+0 & 1 \\
+1 & 0
+\end{pmatrix}
+$$

+This NGM might very roughly model, for example, a sexually-transmitted disease in which each infected man infects one woman, and each infected woman infects one man.
+It has two eigenvalues: $1$ and $-1$, with corresponding eigenvectors $(\tfrac{1}{2}, \tfrac{1}{2})$ and $(\tfrac{1}{2}, -\tfrac{1}{2})$.
+Note that, as per the Perron-Frobenius theorem, there is a single non-negative eigenvalue that is greater than the absolute value of all other eigenvalues, and the corresponding eigenvector is non-negative.

 ## Computational notes